;

 Food & Grocery Sales

-Food & Grocery sales rose xx% year-on-year in January, against xx% growth the same month a year earlier, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Food & Grocery sales rose xx% year-on-year in February, against xx% growth a year earlier, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Several factors impacted this performance: